hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 ### Cross Platform

 IntelliJ IDEA is cross-platform.
 It run on Java, which means you can run it on Windows, OSX and Linux.
-You can use either Oracle's JVM distribution or OpenJDK (a warning comes up but in general it should work fine).
+You can use either Oracle's JVM distribution or OpenJDK (except OpenJDK 6).
 ### Multiple Languages and Technologies

 IntelliJ IDEA is not just a Java IDE, where Java refers to Java the language.
 There are dozens of plugins for multiple languages including Clojure, Scala, Kotlin, Go, HTML, JavaScript, etc. Some of these plugins are